darkivist/Final-Project-Group1/Code/README.md

 dataclass.py - Code snippet to build custom training datasets.
 Ultimately incorporated with final training scripts.

+streamlit.py - Code for our final project report (images in Images directory required for app).

 Note that all code in legacy directory was written but ultimately not used.